friveramariani/PRCubeStars/images.md

 <img src="Images/IMG-3060.JPG" alt="hi" class="inline"/>
-***Surprise Visit by Dr. Félix E. Rivera-Mariani***: Surprise visit by Dr. Félix E. Rivera-Marian to students of PRCubeStars.
+***Surprise Visit by Dr. Félix E. Rivera-Mariani***: Surprise visit by Dr. Félix E. Rivera-Mariani to students of PRCubeStars.
 Dr. Rivera-Mariani is the Principal Investigator of the PRCubeStars (find more information [here](https://friveramariani.github.io/PRCubeStars/about)).
-In this image, captured by Mrs. Gina Martinez-Rivera (wife of Dr. Rivera-Mariani), students are testing the air pump and its synchronization with the progrmaming of the CubeSat's Arduino. **(April 15th, 2016)**
+In this image, captured by Mrs. Gina Martinez-Rivera (wife of Dr. Rivera-Mariani), students are testing the air pump and its synchronization with the programming of the CubeSat's Arduino. **(April 15th, 2016)**

 <img src="Images/IMG-3059.JPG" alt="hi" class="inline"/>
-***Surprise Visit by Dr. Félix E. Rivera-Mariani***: Surprise visit by Dr. Félix E. Rivera-Marian to PRCubeStars' students at the Thomas Armstrong Toro High School.
+***Surprise Visit by Dr. Félix E. Rivera-Mariani***: Surprise visit by Dr. Félix E. Rivera-Mariani to PRCubeStars' students at the Thomas Armstrong Toro High School.
 From left to right, Dr. Rivera-Mariani, Diego Vázquez-Santos, Diamarys Salomé-Rivera, Mrs. Carmen Noble (Physics teacher at the Thomas Armstrong Toro High School and mentor of PRCubeStars), Crystal Pérez-Pi, Dariel Torres-Velázquez, and Dámaso Cardenales-Colón (mentor and computer specialist of PRCubeStars). **(April 15th, 2016)**

 <img src="Images/Presentation-PRCubeStars-1.jpg" alt="hi" class="inline"/>
-***PRCubeStars' Students during the Arduino Day***: PRCubeStars' Students during a presentation during the Arduino Day at the University of Puerto Rico Mayagüez Campus.
-They shared with the audience, which included students, professors, computer science and engineering experts, as well as experts in the Makers movement, information about the PRCubeStar project. **(April 2nd, 2016)**
+***PRCubeStars' Students during the Arduino Day***: PRCubeStars’ Students during a presentation during the Arduino Day at the University of Puerto Rico Mayagüez Campus.
+They shared information about the PRCubeStars project with an audience, including students, professors, computer scientists, engineering experts, and members of the Maker movement. **(April 2nd, 2016)**